KingBenQi/position_distributor/README.md

 ### Futher Improvements for Low latency

 - **TCP_NODELAY disables Nagle's algorithm**: Each message will be sent immediately without waiting to be combined with other messages.
+- **Socket Buffer Tuning**: sets both send and receive buffers to 1MB to handle bursts of data